gunnertech/ahec-modules/README.md

 # AHEC Modules
-* PreReq: Ruby 2.2.3, Bundler, and Postgres with CLI tools on $PATHDe
+*Developer PreReqs: Ruby 2.2.3, Bundler, and Postgres with CLI tools on $PATH*

 ## Setup
  1. ENV File: You will need a copy of the env file from a Gunner Technology Developer